 Electric heavy-duty vehicles for waste collection, street cleaning and maintenance

 Waste collection, street cleaning, and maintenance vehicles are used on a daily basis in urban areas and most public authorities are looking at changing their city fleet towards electric in the short term.
 However, the market is not offering a wide array of electric heavy-duty vehicles and prices remain high with a lower level of performance.
 Charging infrastructures for those types of vehicles is also a crucial part of their development and implementation.
+Please kindly note that this Working Group completed its work in November 2022,

 Focus of the Working Group